Updated: June 2, 2026

 Laying the foundations is crucial for the stability and longevity of the structure.

 In Portugal, there are different foundations that you can use, and your construction company can offer detailed insight.
-Large properties use deep foundation, while smaller properties with a smaller environmental impact often opt for shallow foundation.
+Large properties use deep foundation, while smaller properties with a smaller environmental impact often use shallow foundation.

 This stage typically includes site preparation, excavation, pouring concrete footings, and laying the foundation walls.
 Ensuring proper drainage and waterproofing is crucial, especially in regions prone to heavy rainfall or high moisture levels.